doughodson/OpenEaaglesExamples/README.md

 * testTables -- collection of Table tests programs

-* testTemplates -- test basic template functionality
+* testTemplates -- a bit of a playground for testing templates

 * testTimer -- tests the functionality of the Timer class.